 The construction industry faces various challenges.
-The main issues though are still related to safety of workers at the construction site and the lack of communication between offices and frontline workers.
+The main issues though are still related to safety of construction workers at the construction site and the lack of communication between offices and frontline workers.

 But there is a way out: implementing QR codes and barcode technology proved to make it all better.
 Let’s go through all the arguments to their advantage.